 Tunnel Mountain

-The Tunnel Mountain hike is one of the oldest trails at Banff National Park, and it is also one of the most popular.
-This trail is beginner-friendly and perfect for families who are exploring the park.
+The Tunnel Mountain hike is one of the oldest and most popular trails at Banff National Park.
+It is beginner-friendly and perfect for families exploring the park.
 A round-trip hike on this path is just under 3 kilometres long.

 Plain of Six Glaciers

-What makes this trail spectacular is the view.
-Huge glaciers along the mountain slopes and occasional avalanches can be seen from the teahouse.
-The route is 11 kilometres long round-trip.
+The view from the teahouse is what makes this trail spectacular.
+Massive glaciers along the mountain slopes and occasional avalanches can be seen.
+The route is 11 kilometres round trip.

 Johnston Canyon

-Johnston Canyon is one of the most beautiful hiking trails in Banff National Park.
-It is a longer hike, taking about 2.5 hours to complete a round-trip.
-However, the views of the surrounding forests and cascading waterfalls make it more than worthwhile.
+Johnston Canyon is one of Banff National Park’s most beautiful hiking trails.
+It is a longer hike, taking about 2.5 hours to complete a round trip, but the views of the surrounding forests and cascading waterfalls make it more than worthwhile.

 3. Explore Sulphur Mountain & Take a Gondola Ride

 Sulphur Mountain is one of the most popular areas at Banff National Park.
 The mountain was named after the hot springs on its slopes, which contain sulphur.
-To get to the peak of the mountain, there are 2 options: hike to the top or hop on a gondola.
+To reach the peak of the hill, you can hike to the top or hop on a gondola.

-The hike to the top of Sulphur Mountain is considered of moderate difficulty.
-It is 5 kilometres long one-way and takes hikers up nearly 2,500 metres in elevation.
+The hike to the top of Sulphur Mountain is considered moderately complex.
+It is a one-way trail that is 5 kilometres long and takes hikers up nearly 2,500 metres in elevation.
 Although it is more strenuous than the gondola ride, the views from the trail are amazing.

-Taking the gondola to the peak of Sulphur Mountain is the more popular option.
-Tickets for the gondola are around CAD $50, which can be pricey for some guests.
+The more popular option is to take the gondola to the peak of Sulphur Mountain.
+Tickets for the gondola cost around CAD $50, which can be pricey for some guests.
 However, it is a unique experience with a fantastic vista at the top.

 4. Visit the Banff Upper Hot Springs